2023 SAG Awards: Everything Everywhere All at Once edges closer to Oscar glory with multiple gongs

 TOP GUN: MAVERICK

-Elsewhere, the comedic drama The White Lotus and the school-based sitcom Abbott Elementary were among the key victors of this year’s television categories.
+In the television fields, HBO’s The White Lotus and ABC’s Abbott Elementary were among the key victors in the major categories.

-Lotus nabbed two accolades, including the coveted Outstanding Performance by a Drama Ensemble gong ahead of strong contenders including The Crown, and the final series of Better Call Saul and Ozark.
+In the case of The White Lotus, the second series of the satirical caper nabbed two accolades, including the coveted Outstanding Performance by a Drama Ensemble accolade ahead of strong contenders including The Crown, and the final series of both Better Call Saul, and Ozark.

-On the comedy side, Abbott Elementary continued its dominance throughout awards season by winning the key prize of Outstanding Performance by a Comedy Ensemble ahead of the likes of Barry, The Bear and Only Murders in the Building.
+On the comedy side, the school-based sitcom Abbott Elementary continued its dominance throughout awards season by winning the Outstanding Performance by a Comedy Ensemble prize ahead of the likes of Barry, and Only Murders in the Building.

-For the second year in a row, Jean Smart bagged Outstanding Actress by a Female Actor in a Comedy Series for her reprised role as veteran comedian actress Deborah Vance in Hacks.
-The Male prize was awarded to Jeremy Allen White for his turn as a stressed-out chef in the dark comedy The Bear.
+For the second year in a row, Jean Smart bagged the Female Actor (Comedy) gong for her reprised role as veteran comedian Deborah Vance in HBO Max’s Hacks.

-Finally, the sci-fi fantasy series Stranger Things clinched the Outstanding Performance by a Stunt Ensemble prize ahead of other high-profile contenders including Andor, House of the Dragon and The Lord of the Rings: The Rings of Power.
+Finally, the latest series of Netflix’s Stranger Things clinched the Outstanding Stunt Ensemble prize ahead of other high-profile contenders including Andor, House of the Dragon and The Lord of the Rings: The Rings of Power.

 OUTSTANDING PERFORMANCE BY AN ENSEMBLE IN A DRAMA SERIES